ECO: Economics

 The role of the environment in an economic system.
 Topics include energy economics, the economics of renewable and nonrenewable resources, and the economics of pollution.

-Pre / Co requisites: ECO 385 requires prerequisites of ECO 111 and ECO 112 and minimum 2.50 CUM GPA.
+ECO 385 Prerequisite: Successful completion of ECO 111 and ECO 112, with minimum grades of D-, and minimum 2.50 cumulative GPA.

 ECO 399.
-Transfer Elective Upper Level.
+Economics Transfer Elective Upper Level.
 1-10 Credits.

-Transfer Elective Upper Level.
+Transfer Elective Upper Level

-Repeatable for Credit.
+Repeatable for credit.

 ECO 400.
 Research Methods- Business & Economics.
 3 Credits.